david-wb/banana_ml_agent/report.md

 # Discussion
 Double DQN does not seem to affect performance significantly on this toy problem.
-I suspect it may help more with the pixel version and I plan to test that.
+I suspect it may help more with the pixel version.